menu icon

 Joss' Tips

 • Choose high quality ingredients.
-I recommend using wild caught, high quality salmon or hot-smoked salmon if you like that flavor.
+I recommend using wild caught, high quality salmon.
 Using high quality ingredients will give you a great-tasting appetizer that will impress your guests.

 • Don't over-blend.
 By carefully blending ingredients and managing texture, your mousse will turn out light, smooth, and full of flavor!